What is Data Protection?

 There are times when it is not practical to obtain and record consent.
 At those times, we will only process personal information if that processing would meet another legal ground e.g. Legitimate Interests, in which case we would only process in accordance with the law’s strict rules on legitimate interest processing.

 What is Legitimate Interest

-This legal ground for processing means that organisations can process your personal information if they
+This legal ground for processing means that organizations can process your personal information if they:

 1. Have a genuine and legitimate reason for doing so and